tadiwamark/CourseSentimentOracle/Tools.md

 - Dependency separation
 - Easier package management

+## 9. urllib

+Python's `urllib` is used to fetch models and other resources directly from URLs, facilitating real-time and dynamic model updates.

+### Features:
+- URL handling modules
+- Fetching online data seamlessly
+- Supports complex URL patterns

 # Conclusion

 The blend of these tools and technologies empowers the Course Sentiment Oracle to efficiently analyze sentiments in course reviews and extract additional insights.
-The synergy between advanced NLP models, Python libraries, and web frameworks enables the delivery of a powerful and user-friendly sentiment analysis application.
+The synergy between advanced NLP models, machine learning, Python libraries, and web frameworks enables the delivery of a powerful and user-friendly sentiment analysis application.